LuciaR05/interface-narratives-prototype/README.md

     associations and representations of covid
     - data interfaces

+**    COVID is multiple **
-    the body multiple - medicalisation of disease pretense of absolouteness, all complication associations, never ending, personal view, governmental view, relations, eperiences of interwebs
+the body multiple - medicalisation of disease
+    pretense of absolouteness, all complication associations, never ending, personal view, governmental view, relations, eperiences of interwebs
     - isnt single absoloiute - subject of the mediacal industry, governments

+MAYBE??? --
     - do a page that brings both aspects together -- outline of a house -- quotations of ur thoughts and ideas
         - outside the house its government information

-COVID is multiple

 pop up window -- click 5 times